atifrani/MyStepUp/architecture_data/lab01.md

 from CITIBIKE.PUBLIC.TRIPS
 left join CITIBIKE.PUBLIC.WEATHER
   on date("obsTime") = date(starttime)
-where "weatherCondition" is not null group by 1 order by 2 desc;
+where "weatherCondition" is not null and "name"='New York / Wall Street' group by 1 order by 2 desc;
 ```